-Sustainability is love; about respecting what give you joy and making sure to do your part to maintain that joy.
-Northwest String Summit has always and continues to strive to maintain the natural beauty and longevity of grounds of Horning’s Hideout as well as our business.
-Be responsible for our footprint and mindful of our impact just makes sense as well as makes cents.
+Sustainability is love; about respecting what gives you joy and making sure to do your part to maintain that joy.
+Northwest String Summit has always and continues to strive to maintain the natural beauty and longevity of the grounds of Horning’s Hideout as well as our business.
+Being responsible for our footprint and being mindful of our impact just makes sense as well as makes cents.

 JOIN THE GREEN TEAM!

-Want to be apart of our Green Team AKA our Sustainability Rockstars?
-Without the hard work of our volunteers, Northwest String Summit wouldn’t be what it is today.
-The Green Team is comprised of volunteer members and staff from the Recycling Crew and Oregon Festival Recycling and Compost, Waste-Free Earth, Washington County, Wasco County, and City of Beaverton.
-If you would like to join our team of sustainability rockstars, please email our Recycling Team Director – Kina Muir – OregonFestivalRecycling@gmail.com AND our Sustainability Director Marina – email@example.com .
-See you soon!
+Want to be part of our Green Team?
+Without the hard work of our site crew staff and volunteers, Northwest String Summit wouldn’t be what it is today.
+The Green Team is comprised of volunteer members and staff from the Recycling Crew and Oregon Festival Recycling and Compost, Washington County, Wasco County, and the City of Beaverton.
+If you would like to join our team of sustainability rockstars, please email our Green Team Director – Kina Muir – OregonFestivalRecycling@gmail.com

-Our long term partner Klean Kanteen has provided an amazing solution to single use cup.
-By going with co-branded reusable Steel Pints you are incentivized with lower prices to refill your beverages throughout the event as well as getting some amazing memorabilia!
+Our long-term partner Klean Kanteen has provided an amazing solution to the glaring issues with single-use cups: By going with co-branded reusable Steel Pints you are incentivized with lower prices to refill your beverages throughout the event as well as getting some amazing memorabilia!

 HOW TO PACK SUSTAINABLY

-Having a tough time wondering what to pack for NWSS?
+Are you having a tough time wondering what to pack for NWSS?
 We got you covered!
-Our Green Team has come up with some earth friendly items to bring along with you to NWSS to be the most sustainable attendee out there!
+Our Green Team has come up with some earth-friendly items to bring along with you to NWSS to be the most sustainable attendee out there!

-The less waste we create, the more clean the grounds will be and that means – the more more space we have to dance!
+The less waste we create, the more clean the grounds will be, and that means more space to dance!

 3) Cigarette butts and other micro-trash are litter.
 They don’t just go away.
 There are trash cans and even butt cans around the property so PLEASE don’t put them on the ground.
 If you need to, carry an old Altoids tin and stash your micro-trash for later disposal, it works great!
 Those same real, live people mentioned above spend those same days after the festival picking up that micro-trash (every bottle cap, feather from a boa, candy wrapper, plastic sequin, and cigarette butt).
 Yuck.

 Thank you for taking the time to read this short list of tips.
 Anyone who has ever been to Horning’s knows what a special place it is.
-Please forward this message to your Strummit-going friends.
+Please spread this message to your Strummit-going friends!